 What if people start, you know, yelling at me on the internet even more than they already do.
 And once I raised the price, I made a sale and like, they didn’t even flinch, right?
 It was all in my head.
 I think pricing is this personal thing.
 That’s only in our heads at the end of the day.

 A bit of a story for you on how you feel about pricing and how you price set, so Jack Carter says, “people prefer free stuff for a reason.
 You need to do lots of free stuff before charging.
 Always added service”.

 I think, you know, free stuff is a great way to be discovered, and I think the free content that you put up on YouTube is a great way of building a brand, building authority, demonstrating your expertise.
 But there has to be a point where if you want to be sustainable as a creator, you need to make money.

 End of the day, you need to make money.
 If you are going to survive so that you can pay your bills so that you can eat and have that cheeky drink from time to time.
 Paul says, “differentiation is the key”.
 Absolutely differentiation is a massive key as well.

-So I put a lot of mindset in there.
+I put a lot of mindset in there.
 I put a lot of camera confidence content in there.
 And I put a lot of just these little Sara Nguyen touches, which differentiated my course from, you know, some other live streaming courses out there.
-So it really depends on you as a personality and what you feel you can bring is different.
+It really depends on you as a personality and what you feel you can bring is different.

 Another way that you can make your course different or differentiate yourself.
 I find as well is to take stuff out.
 I find a lot of the time that creators get a little bit too crazy and the course is just so overwhelming.